Drek282/PsychoStats/README.md

 ***This version of PsychoStats should be close to being PHP 8 compatible.
 However, it has not yet been tested on PHP 8.
 If you wish to use this version of PsychoStats you are strongly advised not to upgrade your PHP version to 8 until this version of PsychoStats has been tested on PHP 8.***

-Note that as of the release of version 3.2.7b on June 4, 2021, and specifically the change before that when the character encoding for the database was updated, if you do not drop and recreate your database, certain functionality will break.
-You are strongly advised not to run the new web front end on an old database created before those changes were implemented.
+***Note that as of the release of version 3.2.7b on June 4, 2021, and specifically the change before that when the character encoding for the database was updated, if you do not drop and recreate your database, certain functionality will break.
+You are strongly advised not to run the new web front end on an old database created before those changes were implemented.***

-This version was created without any input from Stormtrooper.
-The only objective was to get a pretty terrific piece of old software working again.
-I am Drek, the author of the updates.
-I am not a coder.
-I know enough about scripting to have managed most of the fixes without too much trouble.
-However, I can make no guaratees about security or best practices.
-Use this software at your own risk.

-All of the versions on this repository and the game support repositories should be considered beta software as at this time I simply do not have the capacity or the access to game servers to thoroughly test releases.
-I know that prior to 2010 PsychoStats was tested on thousands of websites with logs from thousands of game servers.
-The base PsychoStats code should be robust and stable, and as stated, the changes I have made have been relatively minor, so it stands to reason that the code is still robust and stable, but again, I can make no guarantees.
+All of the versions on this repository and the game support repositories should be considered beta software as at this time we do not have the access to game servers necessary to thoroughly test releases.
+Prior to 2010 PsychoStats was tested on thousands of websites with logs from thousands of game servers.
+The base PsychoStats code should be robust and stable, the changes that have been made have been relatively minor, so it stands to reason that the code is still robust and stable, but there are no guarantees.

-There was one serious security vulnerability that I am aware of, and that has been fixed.
+There was one serious known security vulnerability and that has been fixed.
 Most of the "fixes" were already present in the code, as Stormtrooper was aware of some of the changes to PHP that had, at that time, recently been made, or had been announced.
 Very little had to actually be rewritten, and where rewriting was required the changes were pretty minor.
 There were a number of minor syntax changes, especially with regards to mysqli.

 Flag icon images and many map and overlay images have been converted from jpg and png to webp.
-There is a slight decrease in image quality that I don't think is noticeable unless you are specifically looking for it, and know what to look for.
+There is a slight decrease in image quality that is not  noticeable unless you are specifically looking for it, and know what to look for.
 The trade off is that the webp images are much smaller, require less bandwidth and will load faster.

 This version of PsychoStats currently supports the following games:
 ***We are always looking for server logs to allow for testing and improved game support.***